 Pilot Arc vs. Contact

-Although both pilot and contact methods rely on the Arc Starting Console to deliver the high-voltage pulse that initiates the plasma, they differ in where and how the arc forms: a pilot arc creates a stable, free-burning arc inside the torch before you touch the workpiece, while a contact arc only ignites on contact with the metal.
+Both pilot and contact methods rely on the Arc Starting Console to deliver the high-voltage pulse that initiates the plasma.
+However, they differ in where and how the arc forms.

-Contact arc methods are simpler but suffer greater contamination, rougher cut edges and arc instability — contact arc disadvantages that reduce quality on uneven or dirty surfaces.
+Contact arc methods are simpler but suffer from greater contamination, rougher cut edges, and arc instability.
+These contact arc disadvantages reduce quality on uneven or dirty surfaces.
+Choose your method based on the application and desired cut quality.

 ASC Safety Features

-Use ASC maintenance tips: replace worn electrodes, clean connections, and test arc-stability parameters.
+Use simple ASC maintenance tips.
+Replace worn electrodes, clean connections, and test arc-stability parameters.
+Proper upkeep minimizes instability and reduces operator risk.

 Gas Supply, Types, and Flow Control

+Consistent supply pressure, proper tubing, and leak-free fittings are essential for precision cuts.
 Proper gas selection and disciplined flow control directly determine cut speed, edge quality, and overall process reliability.

 Nozzles, Electrodes, and Consumables Explained